Medical expert of the article

 - Leuven's disease (articular surface of the patella).

 The degenerative-dystrophic process in bones has several stages.
-Each stage has its own varieties and its characteristic features.
+Each stage has its own varieties and characteristic features.

 - Dystrophic and necrotic disorders in tubular bones (epiphysis).
 This category includes:

-- Head of metatarsal bone.
+- Head of the metatarsal bone.

 - Phalanges of the fingers of the upper limbs.

-- Damage of short tubular bones:
+- Lesions of short tubular bones:

-- The lunate bone of the hand.
+- Lunate bone of the hand.

-- The body of the vertebrae.
+- Scaphoid bone of the wrist.

-- Pathological process in apophyses:
+- Pathological process in the apophyses:

-- Heel heel
+- Heel tubercle.

-- Apophysary rings of the spine.
+- Apophyseal rings of the spine.

-- Elbow joint
+- Elbow joint.

-- Ankles
+- Ankle.

 Complications and consequences

-- Violation of the functionality of the joints.
+- Dysfunction of joints.

 - Modification of bone structure.